East Cooper Support Groups

-The TOPS Club is an international nonprofit, weight-loss support and wellness education organization.
+TOPS (Take Off Pounds Sensibly) is an international, nonprofit, weight-loss support and wellness education organization.

 The Low Country Myasthenia Gravis Support Group meets 10:30 a.m.-12:30 p.m. on the third Saturday of each month at the East Cooper Medical Center, 2000 Hospital Drive, Mount Pleasant.

-Meetings are free and open to people who have been affected and are interested in discussing the neuromuscular disorder, sharing experiences and receiving support from fellow attendees.
+Meetings are free and open to people who have been affected by MG and are interested in discussing the neuromuscular disorder, sharing experiences and receiving support from fellow attendees.

 The Charleston Amputee Support Team meets the first Tuesday of each month at 6:30 p.m. in the cafeteria at HealthSouth Rehabilitation Hospital.

 The meeting is open to all amputees, family and friends.